|Nutrition Facts (per serving)|

 Strain into chilled cocktail glass.

-Like the coffee sambuca, a fun garnish for this cocktail is three whole coffee beans.
-They will float on top of the drink and, in Italian tradition, represent health, happiness, and prosperity.
-It's a fun finishing touch.
+- Like the coffee sambuca, a fun garnish for this cocktail is three whole coffee beans.
+They will float on top of the drink and, in the Italian tradition, represent health, happiness, and prosperity.

 This martini recipe was one of the first created by Van Gogh Vodka to promote their espresso vodkas' release in 2008.
 It quickly became a hit and is one of the best ways to enjoy the rich coffee flavors.
 The brand also offers Espresso Vodka if you want something that's a little less intense.